How to Wash Silk Vintage Clothes

 Commonly, it is sewn in at the backside of the collar and on the side along the waist.

-If it says, ´dry-clean´, it should be allowed to hand wash.
+If it says 'dry-clean,' it should be allowed to hand wash silk .

-Check the colour fastness before washing anything and make sure to test it first because the rich colours of silk frequently fade.
+Also make sure to test it first because the rich colors of silk frequently fade.

-Dry cleaning should be used for bold designs or colours that leak.
+Dry cleaning should be used for bold designs or colors that leak.

 Take dark or unattractive stains to a dry cleaner.